A Favre-Averaging Shallow Water Framework for Aerated Flows with Friction Factor Decomposition: Conclusion

 \section{Conclusion}

-This study presents a physically consistent framework for estimating the effective Darcy–Weisbach friction factor in aerated, high-Froude-number open-channel flows.
-Starting from the Favre-averaged Shallow Water Equations for air–water mixtures, we incorporate both momentum and pressure correction factors ($\beta$ and $\Omega$) to account for non-uniform velocity profiles and aeration-induced modifications of hydrostatic pressure.
-The resulting formulation explicitly decomposes the friction factor into contributions from uniform flow, spatially varying flow, and temporally varying flow, providing a mechanistic understanding of the relative importance of convective acceleration, pressure gradients, and transient effects.
+This study establishes a Favre-averaging Shallow Water Equation framework as a physically consistent basis for predicting flow resistance in aerated, high-Froude-number open-channel flows, a problem that has remained incompletely resolved in the literature.
+The key scientific contribution is a novel Darcy–Weisbach friction factor formulation that explicitly decomposes $f_e$ into contributions associated with uniform steady conditions, spatial flow development, and temporal flow unsteadiness, incorporating momentum and pressure correction factors ($\beta$ and $\Omega$) to account for vertically non-uniform velocity profiles and aeration-induced modifications of hydrostatic pressure.

-For gradually varied, steadily developing flows, the framework reduces to a practical expression that can be directly evaluated from measured flow profiles, and for which an energy-based formulation, including kinetic energy and pressure correction factors ($\alpha$ and $\Omega_E$), yields nearly identical results.
-We apply the framework to an experimental dataset from \cite{Bung2009}, demonstrating its ability to capture spatial variations in friction associated with developing aerated flow regions, while recovering classical uniform-flow predictions under quasi-steady downstream conditions.
-By introducing the hydraulic radius, the formulation can also be extended to non-rectangular channels and more complex geometries.
+For gradually varied, steadily developing flows, the framework reduces to a practical expression that can be directly evaluated from measured flow profiles.
+Application to the experimental dataset of \cite{Bung2009} demonstrates that spatial flow development systematically reduces the effective friction factor relative to the uniform-flow estimate by up to 11 \%.
+This finding has direct implications for the design and safety assessment of smooth and stepped spillways, where developing aerated flow regions are always present.
+An energy-based formulation incorporating kinetic energy and pressure correction factors ($\alpha$ and $\Omega_E$) yields nearly identical results, with deviations below 1 \%, confirming the robustness of the approach.
+The formulation can be extended to non-rectangular channels through the hydraulic radius, broadening its practical applicability.

-The proposed framework improves predictions of energy dissipation, informs design and safety assessments in high-Froude-number channels, and provides guidance for both numerical modeling and experimental interpretation.
-While the model relies on assumptions such as quasi-hydrostatic pressure and slowly varying correction factors, it offers a robust starting point for systematic investigation of aerated flow friction.
-Moreover, the framework can be directly integrated into 1D SWE solvers, providing a simple yet physically based correction for aeration effects.
-Future work should focus on detailed pressure measurements and high-resolution depth and velocity profiles to refine the correction factors and extend the framework to more transient and strongly non-uniform flows.
+From a modelling perspective, the framework is compatible with 1D SWE solvers, providing a physically based correction for aeration effects without relying on ad hoc tuning parameters.
+Future work should focus on detailed pressure measurements and high-resolution depth and velocity profiles to refine the correction factors and extend the framework to more transient and strongly non-uniform flows in time and space.

 \textbf{Data Availability Statement.} Data, models, and code supporting this study are available from the corresponding author upon reasonable request.